jcortell/blog/content/post/2022-12-17-Bangkok-Phuket.md

 coverMeta: out
 ---

-During two weeks I went with my wife and daughter to Doha (Quatar), Bangkok, and Phuket (Thailand), and Sentosa (Singapore).
+During two weeks I went with my wife and daughter to Doha (Quatar), Bangkok and Phuket (Thailand), and Sentosa (Singapore).
 An amazing trip!

 <!--more-->